syhuy1998/TwoNumber/README.md

 4. Click MyBigNumber.exe
 II) This code can be only complied in console (CMD):

- Open cmd and direct into this folder
+1.Open cmd and direct into this folder
-1.Run:
+2.Run:
-2. javac MyBigNumberMain.java
+3. javac MyBigNumberMain.java
-3. java MyBigNumberMain
+4. java MyBigNumberMain
-4. example:
+5. example:
-5. javac MyBigNumberMain.java
+6. javac MyBigNumberMain.java
-6. java MyBigNumberMain
+7. java MyBigNumberMain
-7. Nhap so thu 1: 3
+8. Nhap so thu 1: 3
-8. Nhap so thu 2: 5
+9. Nhap so thu 2: 5